 The Brazilian economy experienced a gradual recovery in 2019, with GDP up 1.1%, but its growth rate is uncertain for the future, especially after COVID-19.
-In the first quarter of 2020, GDP decreased 0.3% compared to a 0.6% increase in the first quarter of 2019.
+In the first quarter of 2020, GDP decreased 1.5% compared to a 0.2% decrease in the first quarter of 2019.
+In the second quarter of 2020, GDP decreased 9.7% compared to a 0.4% increase in the second quarter of 2019.

 Moody's Credit Ratings, Standard & Poor's and Fitch have each rated Brazil's long-term foreign and local currency debt sub-investment grade.
 Brazil's ratings or outlooks may be downgraded further or placed on watch by Moody's, Standard & Poor's and Fitch or any other rating agency in the future.
-Downgrades of Brazil's sovereign credit ratings could limit access to funding and raise the cost of funding for the Company because of its operations being Brazil- based, which could materially and adversely impact its business and results of any future operations.
+Downgrades of Brazil's sovereign credit ratings could limit access to funding and raise the cost of funding for the Company because of its operations being Brazil-based, which could materially and adversely impact its business and results of any future operations.
 Downgrades of Brazil's sovereign credit ratings could also heighten investors' perception of the risk of having operations in Brazil and adversely impact the price of the Common Shares of the Company.